yzf750/The-Quaker-Deliverance/README.md

 - Supports themes
 - Uses mostly pre installed python librarires for most distros (You may need to install the python pillow library for image support)
 - Search Mods and Maps (Only maps for the selected Mod, I might add support to search all maps)
+- When you click a Mod a random screenshot will appear.

 Configuration
 -------------